 Sternberg, R. J., & Lubart, T. I.

 Cited by 9 other publications

-This list is based on CrossRef data as of 15 january 2022.
+This list is based on CrossRef data as of 1 december 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.